apple-fritter/digits/README.md

 ```
 ┌─ Start Program
 │
-├─ Check if input and output file paths were provided
+├─ Check if input arguments are provided
+│   ├─ No arguments provided:
-│   ├─ Display usage instructions and exit if no arguments provided
+│   │   └─ Display usage instructions
+│   │       and exit program
+│   └─ Arguments provided:
-│   ├─ Assign input and output file paths
+│       ├─ Assign input file path and output file path
-│   └─ Check if input file exists
+│       └─ Proceed to next step
 │
+├─ Check if input file exists
+│   ├─ File does not exist:
+│   │   └─ Display "File not found" message
+│   │       and exit program
+│   └─ File exists:
+│       └─ Proceed to sanitization step
+│
 ├─ Sanitize the input file
-│   └─ Read the input file line by line
+│   ├─ Read the contents of the input file
-│       ├─ Apply sanitization rules to each line
+│   ├─ Apply specified sanitization methods
+│   │   ├─ Remove non-numeric characters if triggered
+│   │   ├─ Remove non-alphabetic characters if triggered
+│   │   ├─ Remove non-punctuational characters if (not) triggered
-│       │   └─ Check if characters should be allowed based on the provided triggers
+│   │   └─ Allow unicode characters if triggered
+│   │
+│   ├─ Collapse repeated punctuations if triggered
-│       └─ Store the sanitized lines
+│   └─ Generate the sanitized output
 │
 ├─ Save the sanitized output to a file
+│   ├─ Create or overwrite the output file
-│   └─ Write the sanitized lines to the output file
+│   ├─ Write the sanitized output to the file
+│   └─ Display "Sanitized file created" message
 │
 └─ End Program

 ```

 ---